JUB-Yoush/personal-site/src/routes/+page.md

 <br>
 <br>
 </p>
-New Graduate (or internships lol) roles for Winter or Summer 2026.
+New Graduate (or internship I guess) roles for Winter or Summer 2026.
 </div>